Reversible tuning of nanowire quantum dot to atomic transitions: Methods

 \textbf{Laser ablation of deposited gas:} The specific wavelength of 910 nm is chosen because: (i) the laser wavelength is $>$10 nm below the bandgap of the QD so that the ablation laser doesn't create electron-hole pairs and hence doesn't emit QD photons, (ii) the tuning range of the CW Ti:Sapph laser used here is 700 nm to 1000 nm and the emission power of the laser peaks at 770nm and decreases with increasing wavelength, especially past 900nm, and (iii) the ablation laser wavelength is needed to be outside of the spectrometer window ($890\, \text{nm} > \lambda > 900\, \text{nm}$) for continuous monitoring of the quantum dot emission under pulsed above-band excitation at 823 nm.

 \textbf{QD spectroscopy:} The QD excitation is done with either a CW Ti:Sapph laser or a pulsed diode laser at 823 nm for above-band excitation with a pulse width of $\sim$80 ps and a repetition rate of 20 MHz to 80 MHz depending on the measurement.
 A white light source and a camera is used to locate the desired NW-QD.
 The emission from the quantum dot is either fiber coupled to a spectrometer or sent through a transmission grating before coupling to a fiber.
 The former is useful to look at the full emission spectrum including exciton ($X$), biexciton ($XX$) and charged-exciton ($X^-$) photons while the later is necessary to isolate the individual emission peaks.
 Single Photon Counting Modules (SPCMs) and/or Superconducting Nanowire Single Photon Detectors (SNSPDs) are used for single-photon detection and measurements, depending on the experiment.
+The collection efficiency at the first lens (objective lens) is approximately 40\%, considering only photons emitted in the upward direction.

 \textbf{$g^{(2)}(0)$ measurement:} The measurement is defined as: \begin{linenomath}

 \end{linenomath} Here, $A_0, A_i=$ area under the center peak and side peak, respectively and $\delta=$ error.
 The area is calculated as the sum of experimental counts over the fitted FWHM spread.
 The fitting for the $g^{(2)}(0)$ measurement is a convolution of a Gaussian pulse (instrument response) and a double sided exponential function (quantum dot decay).
 The $g^{(2)}(0)$ is averaged over 12 side-peaks (only 4 is shown in Fig. \ref{fig:g2_lifetime_linewidth}(a-b)) with 156.25 ps time bin resolution and the standard deviation is represented as the error.